 How to stabilize a travel trailer

-In order to stabilize a travel trailer or other RV it is important to first level your RV, then use RV stabilizers – such as stabilizer jacks – at the 4 corners of the travel trailer to prevent swaying, and place an RV step stabilizer under the entry stairs for added support.
-Use slide out stabilizers if your RV is equipped with slides.
-If you have a 5th wheel trailer then stabilizing the front hitch is important too (such as with a tripod stabilizer).
+So in order to stabilize a travel trailer or other RV it is important to first level your RV, then use RV stabilizers – such as stabilizer jacks – at the 4 corners of the travel trailer to prevent swaying, and place an RV step stabilizer under the entry stairs for added support.

 Important to Level your RV first…then Stabilize